 A Program of Children’s Health Express

-A Health Resources and Services Administration (HRSA) grant has allowed the Children’s Health Express mobile health clinic (CHE) to provide medical and social work services to pregnant/parenting students at 3 high need high schools.
+A Health Resources and Services Administration (HRSA) grant has allowed the Children’s Health Express mobile health clinic (CHE) to provide medical and social work services to pregnant/parenting students at 4 high need high schools.
+Dell Children’s Medical Center of Central Texas is concluding its fifth year of partnership with the Austin Independent School District serving pregnant and parenting (PEP) students.
+This signature program is providing a campus-based medical home for PEP students and their children by sending the Dell Children’s Health Express (CHE) Mobile Health Unit to Reagan, Travis, Eastside Memorial/International and Crockett High Schools.
+The goals are two-fold: to improve health outcomes for the PEP students and their children while reducing unexcused school absences for the students.
 Students and their children were assisted in obtaining well child, pediatric, WIC, Medicaid and related care without needing to travel, reducing out of school time.
 Goals for the program have been to increase the graduation rate among pregnant/parenting students and to increase immunization rates for their infants.
-The CHE program provided 223 well care and acute care visits to 30 pregnant/parenting students and 66 of their children during SY 2011-12.
-76% of the visits were for the children of AISD students.
-Of the child visits, 78% were for an ill child.
 Maternal depression screening is an aspect of the service model, with service referral for those in need.
-Having access to CHE reduced the lost school time for parenting students, increasing the likelihood that they will complete high school.
-The CHE mobile clinic is the primary provider for 63% of those served in this program.
-Resources to sustain the program are being sought with the expiration of the HRSA grant.
+A total of 1015 patient visits have been provided to 336 PEP students and their children over the past five years of the grant.

 A previously identified pregnant student is one who is identified in one school year and returns to school the following term, continuing pregnancy related services.
 A newly identified pregnant student is one who is identified during the current school year.
 The number of reported student pregnancies increased steadily from SY 2005-06 through SY 2010-11.
-The decline in reported pregnancies begun in SY 2011-12 continued in SY 2012-13, with 343 newly diagnosed student pregnancies.
+The decline in reported pregnancies begun in SY 2011-12 continued in SY 2013-14, with 236 newly diagnosed student pregnancies.
+This is a reduction in identified student pregnancies of 31% from the prior year and 48% from the peak in 2010-11.

-While the decline in student pregnancies is an encouraging trend, an area of concern is the multiyear increase in students whose pregnancy is not identified until the third trimester, and declining identification in the first trimester.
+While the decline in student pregnancies is an encouraging trend, an area of concern has been the multiyear increase in students whose pregnancy is not identified until the third trimester.
 Delays in identification may also reflect delays in access to adequate medical care to help insure a safe, healthy delivery.
+School Year 2013-14 marked a reversal of that trend, with slightly more than half of all pregnant students being identified in the first trimester.
+The performance benchmark has been that 50% of students will be identified in their first trimester.

-Pregnancy outcomes were available for 145 students by the end of the school year.
-In SY 2012-13, for those students whose outcomes could be identified, 80.7% of student pregnancies resulted in full term deliveries, an increase from 67.2% in the prior year.
-Still, 9.7% of student births were preterm, an area of concern.
+School outcomes were available for 130 pregnant students by the end of the school year, and birth outcomes were available for 106 students.
+It is possible that a pregnant student could have graduated before giving birth, which helps to explain the discrepancy in outcome information.
+In SY 2013-14, for those students whose outcomes could be identified, 76.4% of student pregnancies resulted in full term deliveries.
+Still, 8.5% of student births were preterm, an area of concern.
+Preterm births have been declining from the peak of 11.3% in SY 2011-12.
+Preterm is defined as birth prior to 38 weeks gestation.

 Two Programs of AISD: Human Sexuality Curriculum and REAL Talk